Stedi-Demos/scheduled-sftp-poller/README.md

 ## Trading partner profiles

 The SFP poller relies on trading partner profile data that is stored in [Stash](https://www.stedi.com/docs/stash).
-The trading partner profiles are created during the demo setup process based on a JSON configuration file.
+The trading partner profiles are created based on a JSON configuration file (which you will need to create during setup).
 An example configuration file containing basic properties for a single trading partner is shown below:

   ```json
   {